andremlsantos/secfi-typescript/README.md

 ### Description of usual server responses

-200 OK – the request was successfully;
+-   200 OK – the request was successfully;
- 201 CREATED – the request was successfully created; 400 BAD REQUEST – the request was not understood;
+-   201 CREATED – the request was successfully created;
+-   400 BAD REQUEST – the request was not understood;
- 404 NOT FOUND – the request was not found;
+-   404 NOT FOUND – the request was not found;
- 500 SERVER ERROR
+-   500 SERVER ERROR

 ### Installing